clayne/hacktical-c/slog/README.md

 };
 ```

-Each thread keeps its own global stack of logs, which defaults to printing to dumping output to `stdout`.
+Each thread tracks its own default log, which defaults to `stdout`.

 ```C
 __thread struct hc_slog *_hc_slog = NULL;